byu-transpolab/wfrc_asim_scenario/README.md

 ```

-in a terminal.
+in a bash shell.
 This process may take quite a while (10-20 minutes).
+Conda should then be set up to work with this targets pipeline.

 ## Input files